 OK, you have found the correct grip for you.
 There is one last item we need to deal with.
 The amount of pressure you apply to the club plays a major role in how you swing the golf club.
 The tighter you grip the golf club the slower your arms will swing and the longer the clubface will take to release in the downswing (causing a slice).
 This is a good thing if you HOOK the golf ball.
 This will definitely stop the ball from curving from right to left.
 On the other hand if you have problems SLICING the golf ball this amount of grip pressure will make the ball slice more.

 If you are struggling with slicing the golf ball, you will have to hold the golf club like you were holding a baby’s hand.
 Gently, the lighter you grip the golf club the faster the club will swing and the quicker the club will release in the downswing.
 If you do not have any problems with the ball curving, you have found the correct amount of grip pressure.

 Incoming search terms:

-- how to grip a hybrid golf clubs
+- how to correct a slice with a 2 hybrid golf club

 - thehybridclubs com/thegrip